Pestel amphisbaena

-The Pestel amphisbaena (Amphisbaena leali) is a species of worm lizard in the family Amphisbaenidae.
+The Pestel amphisbaena (Amphisbaena leali) is a species of amphisbaenian in the family Amphisbaenidae.
 The species is endemic to Haiti.

 Etymology

 The specific name, leali, is in honor of herpetologist Manuel Leal, co-collector of the holotype.

+Description

+A. leali may attain a snout-to-vent length (SVL) of 25.4 cm.
+It is heavy-bodied, and its tail is relatively long for an amphisbaenian.

+Geographic range

+A. leali is found in the Haitian department of Grand'Anse.

+Habitat

+The preferred natural habitat of A. leali is forest.

+Behavior

+A. leali is terrestrial and fossorial.